Posted on March 03 2021

 So, what does good sun protection consist of?
 As we mentioned, it’s much more than using sunscreen when you’re at the beach.

-Here, we’ll give you seven ways to protect yourself and your family from the sun while enjoying it at the same time!
+Here, we’ll give you eight ways to protect yourself and your family from the sun while enjoying it at the same time!

 1) Wear Sunscreen